 Periods of alcohol cleansing also helps to “reset” your social drinking patterns.
 Alcohol is so integral to the Australian way of life.
-The weekend barbeque, a game of footy, an exhibition opening, indeed most gatherings invariably involve some form of alcohol consumption.
-Humans from the Neolithic era, to the Ancient Greeks and Romans and beyond, have all enjoyed wine in abundance.
-Thousands of years of enjoyment are hardly going to stop, however it’s refreshing to detach from it all for a moment and clear out negative patterns of alcohol consumption.
+The weekend BBQ, a game of footy, an exhibition opening, indeed most gatherings invariably involve some form of alcohol consumption.
+Humans from the Neolithic era, to the Ancient Greeks and Romans and beyond, all enjoyed wine in abundance (though their cultures also often included regular periods of alcohol abstinance and purification through fasting).
+Thousands of years of enjoyment are hardly going to stop today, however it’s refreshing to detach from it all for a while and clear out negative patterns of alcohol consumption, and reap the rewards.

 - Explore mocktails or drinking bitters lime and soda

-- Consider herbal support of St Mary’s thistle seed.
+- Consider herbal support of St Mary’s thistle seed

-- Take a quality Vitamin B complex daily, preferably food derived.
+- Take a quality Vitamin B Complex daily, preferably food derived

 - Add GMO-free refrigerated Lecithin, to your cereal